ROCm/hipDNN/README.md

 ## Comparing unit test results with Benchmark results

 In order to verify the unit test results and evaluate the performance, checkout to the hipDNN branch comparison_unittest.
-We have used the results obtained by running the unit test in GeForce GTX 980 Ti (NVidia GPU) as benchmark results.
-These results are available in compressed folder NV_results.tar.gz.
+We have used the results obtained by running the unit test in GeForce GTX 980 Ti as benchmark results.
+These results are available in compressed folder benchmark_results.tar.gz.
 The python script compare_results.py in utils extracts these results inside hipDNN into a folder of the same name during execution and compares it with the results obtained during the execution of unit test every run.
 The final comparison results are saved as final_results.csv inside build folder in hipDNN.

 ## BUILD instructions